Granny Annexe Cost

 Seeing your annexe become a reality is the most exciting part.
 The tradespeople will be working in your garden, finishing groundwork, and arranging utility connections; your new annexe will be supplied and assembled once finished.
 After the finishing touches are applied, you will be able to move into your new home!

-Building Regulations & Planning Permission for a Granny Annexe
+Building Regulations for a Granny Annexe

 The Caravan Act allows you to apply to site a temporary structure on the land rather than develop it.
+This isn't applying for planning permission; however, it will still require a License of Lawfulness from your Planning Authority.
+Just be aware this alternative route is not a guaranteed loophole.

 Your local planning authority is likely to be concerned about things like: